VTPie/basic-Angular/README.md

     Demo 7: Parent and children communicate using a service (not clear) Component list: astronaut, misson-control
         <app-mission-control></app-mission-control>
-## Lesson 4: Sharing data between child and parent directives and components
+## Lesson 4: Components - Sharing data between child and parent directives and components

     Demo 1: Sending data to a child component Component list: item-detail, container-detail